Vistella (Calcifediol) in Australia: Monthly Vitamin D for Deficiency

 - Their body can use it directly without liver processing

-- May work better than standard vitamin D for their specific condition
+- It may work better than standard vitamin D for their specific condition

 - Nausea, vomiting, poor appetite